martbecx1612/Fact_group_29/README.md

 ## Experiments

-In this study, we replicated the results by training the TGAT and TGN model with 4 datasets respectively, and ran the 4 explainers to create a baseline results.
+In this study, we replicated the results by training the TGAT and TGN model with 4 datasets respectively, and running the 4 explainers to create a baseline results.

 To dive deeper, we modified the multi-layer perceptron (mlp) in the explainer, see the modifications in file: